 Where to Stay

 Ardtara is a romantic country house located in s secluded part of Upperlands in County Derry-Londonderry.
 With just 9 bedrooms, the house has the intimate feel of staying in a luxurious home.
 Ardtara is the perfect base for exploring the area, including many of the filming locations from the Game of Thrones Series

 Bishop’s Gate Hotel

-For those looking to explore the city of Derry-Londonderry, Bishop’s Gate is the perfect choice.
-Conveniently located in the city’s Cathedral quarter, just walking difference from the main sites of the city including the historic wall, St. Columbs Cathedral and the Tower Museum.
+For those looking to explore the city of Derry-Londonderry, Bishop’s Gate is a perfect choice.
+Conveniently located in the city’s Cathedral Quarter, just walking difference from the main sites of the city including the historic wall, St. Columbs Cathedral and the Tower Museum.

 Bushmills Inn is a quirky, yet luxurious boutique hotel located in the village of Bushmills close to the Northern coast of Antrim.
 It is the perfect base for exploring the Causeway Coast, the Carrick-a-Rede Rope Bridge and Dunluce Castle.

 Newforge House is an intimate country house just 30 minutes outside of Belfast City.
 After a day’s exploring come back and enjoy a relaxed evening with delicious food, glowing log fires and warm hospitality.
 With just 6 bedrooms and situated on 40 tranquil acres, Newforge is the perfect secluded retreat to rest and recharge.